 These types of needs are best addressed by a team of developers of all backgrounds, skill levels, and specialties.
 Simple B2C apps do not need the guiding hand of a 25-year programming veteran.
 Conversely, digital transformation efforts will benefit that level of expertise.
 It is going to take citizen and professional developers working together, to satisfy growing business requirements.

-Also, get your copy of the recent Garter 2018 High-Productivity Application, Platform as a Service Magic Quadrant report, and see why Gartner ranked us a “Leader” in low-code.
+Also, get your copy of the recent Gartner 2019 Low-Code Application Platforms Magic Quadrant, and see why Gartner ranked us a “Leader” in low-code.